-As required by Article 82 of the Federal Law No. 10 of 1980, 10% of the net profit for the year is transferred to a legal reserve.
+As required by the UAE Federal Law, 10% of the net profit for the year is transferred to a legal reserve.
 Such transfers may be discontinued when the reserve equals 50% of the allocated capital.
 This reserve is not available for distribution, except under the circumstances stipulated by the law.